Public service announcements: For the war effort | National Library of Australia (NLA)

 Public service announcements: For the war effort

-Investigate one or both posters by considering the following:
+Choose one or both posters and analyse them by asking:

 • Why was it made?

 • When was it made?
-What else was happening at this time?
+What else was happening at the time?

 Historical context